-Jonathan Brater serves as counsel for the Brennan Center’s Democracy Program, where his work focuses on voting rights and elections.
+Jonathan Brater served as counsel for the Brennan Center’s Democracy Program, where his work focused on voting rights and elections.
 In this capacity, Mr. Brater has worked on litigation to block enforcement of restrictive voting laws and policies in state and federal court.
 Mr. Brater has also authored and contributed to Brennan Center publications, including reports, analyses, testimony, and periodical materials.